Call us on +34 960 451 185

 Toggle

 • Period cramps or pregnancy?
+Key differences

 • Bleeding

-• Pain Intensity
+• Pain intensity

-• Breast Sensitivity
+• Breast sensitivity

-• Dealing with period cramps
+• Dealing with cramps

-• Dealing with early pregnancy cramps
+• Early pregnancy cramps

 To understand the differences between period cramps vs early pregnancy cramps, we need to know what causes them.
 Dysmenorrhea is painful menstruation caused by uterine contractions when the uterine lining sheds during menstruation.
 These contractions manifest as abdominal pain and may be accompanied by other symptoms such as lower back pain, nausea, or breast tenderness.

-On the other hand, early pregnancy cramps result from the changes that the uterus and a woman’s body undergo due to embryo implantation.
+Early pregnancy cramps result from the changes that the uterus and a woman’s body undergo due to embryo implantation.
 In this process, the uterus expands and adjusts to accommodate the embryo, resulting in abdominal pains similar to those experienced during menstruation.
 These pains are part of the characteristic symptoms of this period, such as fatigue, increased urinary frequency, or breast sensitivity.

 Period cramps or pregnancy?
+Key differences

 As just mentioned, both menstrual cramps and early pregnancy cramps come with very similar symptoms.
 So, how do you know what kind of cramps you’re experiencing?
 There are some indicators that can help: